hydrapwk/hydrapwk.github.io/content/_posts/2025-12-01-hydrapwk-viper.md

 So yeah we've been working 2-3 weeks to integrate wazuh for hydrapwk, and here is wazuh running natively on `hydrapwk` and it would be `SIEM on your backpack`

-> Note: This is not officially binary of wazuh (the binary build by HydraPWK)
+> Note: This is not an official binary of wazuh (the binary build by HydraPWK)

 Wazuh cannot init when you running hydrapwk on live mode you need to install hydrapwk on your machine (Please check our [hydrapwk wazuh documentation](/doc/tools/hydrapwk-tools-wazuh))